project-oak/oak/rfcs/1440_generic_planner_node.md

 is created on start-up.
 It will also act as a message router, which would route HTTP- and GRPC invocations to other nodes based on the associated labels.

+Some applications require dynamic creation of nodes and channels based on the labels associated with incoming invocations.
+A sub-graph template mechanism will be implemented to support dynamic node creation.
+The typical scenario where this is required is the case where a per-user node must be created to support per-user labels.

 ## Detailed Design

 ### Planner Node